Nov 17, 2021

 Password categories

 There are three categories of passwords.
 Ones that need to be memorized and which cannot be easily managed by a safe.
 Usually, these are session or password-safe passwords.
 Just a handful of them, but they have to be memorized and strong enough because of their sensitivity (prone to be combined with a second authentication factor).
+The ones that are not necessarily memorized and can be created and stored by safes.

 Last, you have personal identification numbers (PIN code).
 They're checked locally on a physical security component.